CraigBladow/cc41/README.md

 | path? | Displays the current filesystem path, if set.
 | path+ | Appends the contents of the alpha register to the current path.
 Maximum path characters limited to 233.
 | pdir | Lists contents of the directory that PATH points to.
 Defaults to the current directory.
+| rand | Generates a psuedo-random number based on Mersenne Twister MT19937.
+Numbers range from 0 to 2^32 - 1 with a uniform distribution.
 | reada |Read calculator status, program and memory contents from PATH + filename In a program ,filename length is limited to 8 characters.
 | reads filename| Reads calculator status, written by WRTS, from PATH + filename.
 | rclst | Recall stack registers X,Y,Z,T, and L from the given memory location and 4 subsequent memories.